Why are there Refugees in Ireland?

 There are two categories of refugees in Ireland:

-- Programme refugees.
-These are refugees who have been invited to Ireland as a result of humanitarian requests from agencies such as the UNHCR.
-Ireland accepts about 40-50 people from these programmes per year.
+- Programme refugees: These are refugees who have been invited to Ireland as a result of humanitarian requests from agencies such as the UNHCR.
+Ireland accepts about 40-50 people from these programmes per year

-- Convention refugees.
-These are refugees who meet the definition of a refugee under the 1951 Convention.
+- Convention refugees: These are refugees who meet the definition of a refugee under the 1951 Convention

 Programme and Convention refugees can apply to become Irish citizens after three years in the country.

-Who are asylum seekers?
+Who qualifies as an asylum seekers?

 Anybody can become a refugee or asylum seeker; it doesn't matter if you are rich, poor, adult, child or what colour, religion, ethnicity or nationality you are.
 Refugees and asylum seekers leave or escape their home county because of persecution or intimidation.